THE SUITOR

 But Art could never speak this way to Anna now, not about client fears.

-Anna had said she wanted to aid women who were underrepresented and unheard—immigrants and refugees, the poor, the domestically battered.
+Anna had said she wanted to aid women who were underrepresented and unheard—immigrants and refugees, the poor, transgender women, the domestically battered and abandoned.
 He wondered if she was still interested in such a client base, but again, they weren’t talking about that now or looking that far ahead.

 So, okay.
 If she had her heart set on spending the summer in Porter Lake with her slutty friend (no, don’t use that word, you stupid ape; free-spirited is what you mean), then that’s what Anna should do.
 It was her decision.
 She was an adult, and once your children became adults—even long before then—you had little control over them, and could not steer them away from mistakes.
 Most times, all you could do is help clean up the mess after the shit hit the fan.
 At least that kind of dirty work shouldn’t be required here.
 A summer living in Porter Lake and working next door in Lake Placid sounded fairly tame.